 - 2. Larger Sizes

 Some retailers are changing the sizes of their clothing.
-For example, a large is now a medium and the XL is now a large.
+For example, a large is now a medium, and the XL is now large.
 They are playing on your emotions.

 To avoid falling into this trap, realize what the retailer is doing.
 They are employing a neuromarketing trick on you in order to manipulate you.